Mervin50/AnalyticAlley5/README.md

 ![1p](https://github.com/Mervin50/AnalyticAlley5/assets/167336864/16e0076a-8115-4204-9a17-377a7f757683)
 ![2p](https://github.com/Mervin50/AnalyticAlley5/assets/167336864/6c616111-cd8d-4256-bf92-c9d328a66b63)

 A) Over 5000 employees earn $100,000, with the fewest earning $250,000.

-Approximately 8000 employees do not receive overtime pay, while around 1000 receive $1000.
-B)For longevity pay, around 8000 employees receive nothing, 250 receive $2000, and another 250 receive $8000.
+B)Approximately 8000 employees do not receive overtime pay, while around 1000 receive $1000.

+C)For longevity pay, around 8000 employees receive nothing, 250 receive $2000, and another 250 receive $8000.

-C) Department 1 has an average salary of $140,000, while Department 10's average salary is approximately $120,000, suggesting differences in compensation across departments.
+D) Department 1 has an average salary of $140,000, while Department 10's average salary is approximately $120,000, suggesting differences in compensation across departments.

 ##### 3.3 Distribution of Base Salary based on Gender.